GLAUKEN/trading-bot/README.md

     - Duration : Length in time of the candle

-    - Open     : First tx in the candle
+    - Open     : First transaction in the candle

-    - Close    : Last tx
+    - Close    : Last transaction

     - High/Low : Extreme price values of the candle

-## Arbitrage
+## Arbitrage:

 **Kraken XBT/DASH:**